magomezs/N2M-Contrastive-Loss-Layer/README.md

 # Citation:
-Please cite CPM in your publications if it helps your research:
+Please cite N2MCLoss in your publications if it helps your research:

 Gómez-Silva, M. J., Armingol, J. M., & de la Escalera, A. (2017).
 Deep Part Features Learning by a Normalised Double-Margin-Based Contrastive Loss Function for Person Re-Identification.
 In VISIGRAPP (6: VISAPP) (pp. 277-285).